BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md

   "changepos": 0
 }
 ```
-However, the big advantage is that you can use it to self-fund, just like `fundrawtransaction`.
+However, the big advantage is that you can use it to self-fund by leaving out the `inputs`, just like `fundrawtransaction`.
 ```
 $ psbt_new=$(bitcoin-cli -named walletcreatefundedpsbt inputs='''[]''' outputs='''{ "'$recipient'": 0.0000065 }''' | jq -r '.psbt')
 $ bitcoin-cli decodepsbt $psbt_new